 Understanding the AC Basics

 If you’ve never actually researched how air conditioners work, they might seem a bit like rocket science or wizardry.
-However, the entire mechanism is rather simple and resembles that of the mechanics of a refrigerator.
+However, the entire mechanism is rather simple buy spotify plays and resembles that of the mechanics of a refrigerator.
 The warm air moves across the evaporator coil in the AC.
 The heat energy from the air gets transferred to the refrigerant material inside the coil.
 The AC’s blower then pushes the air out while the heat stays in the condenser of the unit.

 Finding the Right Type